cloudcoderdotorg/progsnap-spec/spec-0.1-dev.md

 opaque     | *Boolean*     | no        | if true, test input/output is not revealed to students invisible  | *Boolean*     | no        | if true, the existence of the test is not revealed to students

-Test numbers must start at 0 and increase by 1 for each test in the corresponding assignment.
-For example, an assignment with 4 tests would have tests with numbers 0, 1, 2, and 3.
+Test numbers must start at 0 and increase by 1 for each test in the corresponding activity.
+For example, an activity with 4 tests would have tests with numbers 0, 1, 2, and 3.

 If either the `opaque` or `invisible` field is not present, the implied default value is false.